kgateway-dev/kgateway.io/content/docs/resiliency/retry.md

    EOF
    ```

 3. Send a request to the httpbin app on the `retry.example` domain.
 Verify that the request succeeds and that you see a `X-Envoy-Expected-Rq-Timeout-Ms` header.
-If the header is present, Gloo Gateway expects requests to the httpbin app to succeed within the set timeout.
+If the header is present, {{< reuse "docs/snippets/product-name.md" >}} expects requests to the httpbin app to succeed within the set timeout.
    {{< tabs items="LoadBalancer IP address or hostname,Port-forward for local testing" >}}
    {{% tab  %}}
    ```sh